Louis Vuitton: Collaborations

 Louis Vuitton has had many collaborations with artists, brands and celebrities.
-They were first popularized in the 2010s by Marc Jacobs, a collector of contemporary art, for the women's ready-to-wear and bags departments.
+They were first popularised in the 2010s by Marc Jacobs, a collector of contemporary art, for the women's ready-to-wear and bags departments.
 Since then, collaborations have included promotional campaigns, collaborative designs and architectural works with the various Louis Vuitton "Métiers" (departments).

 Collaborations have increased in frequency in the late 2010s and 2020s, with an increased popularity in streetwear and hybrid spaces (such as pop-up stores).